[Tokyo] A tourist spot from the Edo period! Stroll around Oji, Kita Ward

 GOOGLE MAP

-When you visit Otonashigawa Shinsui Park, you must try the tamagoyaki at Ougiya, which is located on the first floor of the Shin Ogiya Building adjacent to the park.
-I visited before the store opened, so the photos are still in preparation.
-The business hours and other information written in beautiful calligraphy are posted on the stalls.
-This restaurant has been specializing in hand-baked tamagoyaki since 1648.
-Among them, we recommend the ``Kamayaki Tamago'', which has been passed down from generation to generation since the Edo period.
-Advance reservations are required for this, so please contact us by phone first.
+If you visit Otonashigawa Waterfront Park, you should definitely try Ogiya's tamagoyaki, located on the first floor of the Shin-Ogiya Building adjacent to the park.
+We visited before opening time, so the photo shows the shop in the middle of preparation.
+The stall's opening hours and other information are posted, written in beautiful calligraphy.
+This shop has been committed to hand-baked tamagoyaki since 1648.
+One of the most recommended dishes is the "Kamayaki Tamago," a recipe passed down from father to son since the Edo period.
+Advance reservations are required, so please call first to inquire

 INFORMATION